Essential Exercises for Hyrox Competitors

 Even the best injury prevention exercises won’t help if performed incorrectly.
 Hyrox athletes should focus on mastering form in all movements, especially lifts and sled work.

-Tips for technique:
+Tips for Technique:

 Use mirrors or record yourself to check form.